The information content of jet quenching and machine learning assisted observable design: Application to experimental data

 In experimental data, one cannot unambiguously separate the hard jet component from the QGP underlying event.
 Consequently, the quenched jets in heavy-ion collisions should be compared to a sample of proton-proton jets embedded into heavy-ion background, with or without background subtraction.
 These two samples define the two classes to be distinguished by the classifier, which we denote $AA$ and $pp\,\oplus AA$, respectively.

 The simplest approach to measure the ROC curve experimentally is to train the classifier on detector-level quantities: $AA$ vs. $pp\,\oplus AA$, taking careful consideration of differences in detector effects in the two samples.
-In order to correct for the detector and the background effects, one can apply corrections either after training (such as with a bin-by-bin correction) or before training (with an unfolding procedure to correct the inputs).
+Note that experimentally, one does not have access to the ``hard jet'' \pTjet, unlike the studies we performed in Sec.~\ref{sec:background}.
+Instead, one can only select jet populations based on the \pTjet{} in the presence of background, for example after background subtraction.
+In order to correct for the detector and the background fluctuation effects, one can apply corrections either after training (such as with a bin-by-bin correction) or before training (with an unfolding procedure to correct the inputs).
 Using traditional unfolding methods, however, one cannot easily build a response matrix to perform the correction, unless one performs an unfolding of the high-dimensional input space, such as a $3M-4$-dimensional set of $N$-subjettiness observables.
 With the recent prospect of machine learning based methods to unfold high dimensional events ~\cite{Andreassen:2019cjw}, this may be possible, even to the extent of unfolding full events and thereby enabling the training of a classifier directly on corrected particles.

 There are several additional challenges in performing these measurements compared to the Monte Carlo studies presented above.
 First, the detector conditions between the proton-proton and heavy-ion data taking periods may be different – and the classifier will naively learn these differences.
 Second, in the $pp\,\oplus AA$ jet sample, one must ensure that only soft particles – and not hard jets – enter the distribution from the embedded heavy-ion event.
 Third, the size of the jet sample is limited by the available statistics recorded by the experiment, which in turn can limit the performance of the classifier.
 These challenges are each surmountable, and we are optimistic that such an analysis can be performed at the LHC.